tkellogg/dura/README.md

 [stability](https://github.com/tkellogg/dura/issues?q=is%3Aopen+is%3Aissue+label%3Astability) tag.

 ## How often does this check for changes?
 Every now and then, like 5 seconds or so.
-Internally there's a control loop that sleeps 5 seconds between loops, so it runs less than every 5 seconds (potentially a lot less, if there's a lot of work to do).
+Internally there's a control loop that sleeps 5 seconds between loops, so it runs less frequently than every 5 seconds (potentially a lot less frequently, if there's a lot of work to do).

 ## Does this work on my OS?
 * Mac: yes